Moving to Sierra Leone Guide

-The Revolutionary United Front (RUF) formed in Liberia was created by Sierra Leoneans who wanted change from the corrupt government.
+The Revolutionary United Front (RUF) formed in Liberia was created by Sierra Leoneans who wanted a change from the corrupt government.
 This resulted in a civil war spanning over a decade between the RUF and the Government of Sierra Leone.
 During the period of 1991 to 2002, approximately 50,000 Sierra Leoneans lost their lives.

-With the Government of Sierra Leone failing to provide for employees, Captain Valentine Strasser overthrew president Joseph Saidu Momoh on the 29th April 1992.
+With the Government of Sierra Leone failing to provide for employees, Captain Valentine Strasser overthrew President Joseph Saidu Momoh on the 29th April 1992.

 In March of 1995, a group from South Africa called The Executive Outcome set out to help Sierra Leone.
 They pushed the rebels back and helped regain control of the diamond mines for the SLA (Sierra Leone Army).